 United Way and Measure of America have created the Common Good Forecaster tool to forecast how things might change in our local community if education outcomes were better.
 Use this interactive map to explore the impact of education in our community.
 The Human Development Index was developed as an alternative to simple money metrics.
 It is an easy-to-understand measurement consisting of what many believe to be the basic ingredients of human well-being: health, education, and income.

-Struggling to Get By: The Real Cost Measure in California 2015
+Struggling to Stay Afloat: The Real Cost Measure in California 2018

 A Portrait of California